athaarsager/movie-sagas/README.md

 _Duration: 1 Weekend_

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-This project is all about using redux sagas to handle requests to the backend and practicing table joins in SQL.
+This project is a CRUD app that is all about using redux sagas to handle requests to the backend and practicing table joins in SQL.

 I was given a database with three tables: one for movies, one for genres, and an intermediary table that stored the relationship between movies and their genres.
 The project contains several pages: one displaying the list of movies along with their posters, a page for viewing movie details, a page for editing those movie details, and a page for adding a new movie for display.
 In order to make these pages functional, I had to use redux sagas to handle the backend requests.
 Along with this, I had to make a table join query in order to make the GET request function properly and make multiple queries in a single request in the case of the POST and PUT.

 My own personal challenge on this project was to get a better handle on Material UI, especially with form input validation.
 By working through this project I was able to get a better grasp on how the different MUI components work together and managed to get the input validation working with some additional research and help from ChatGPT.